Rellotscrewdriver/Digital-Measurement-Calculator/README.md

 ## How do I get this project to work on my machine?

-you need Cmake to make a project on your preferrable IDE, then start Compiling with gcc
+you need Cmake to make a project on your preferable IDE, then start Compiling with gcc

 ##  How can I contribute for this project?